pantheon-systems/documentation/source/content/shibboleth-sso.md

 <Alert title="Warning" type="danger" >

-Note that Pantheon does not officially endorse or provide support for any third-party plugins or modules.
+Pantheon does not officially endorse or provide support for any third-party plugins or modules.

 </Alert>